manojprakashj/Active-Directory-Hardening/README.md

 ![disable_multicast_gpo](https://github.com/user-attachments/assets/6d389d93-c8f4-4b3b-b2b7-d312cd63bc26)

 Next, link the GPO to the appropriate OUs.
-In our lab, both Workstations and Servers are under the CORP OU.
-Right-click the CORP OU in Group Policy Management and select “Create a GPO in this domain, and Link it here.”
+In our lab, both Workstations and Servers are under the OU.
+Right-click the  OU in Group Policy Management and select “Create a GPO in this domain, and Link it here.”
 In production, you'd typically link it to more specific OUs like Workstations or Servers.
 To do that, right-click the desired OU (e.g., Workstations) and choose “Link an existing GPO,” then select Disable LLMNR.
 Group Policy updates automatically every 90 minutes with a 30-minute offset, or you can force an update using gpupdate /force or the Group Policy Update option in the console.

 ## SMB Null Session